Kansas City Kansas Community College

 Kansas City Kansas Community College (KCKCC) is a public two year community college in Wyandotte County, Kansas, United States.
 The college is accredited by the Higher Learning Commission, a commission of the North Central Association and the Kansas Board of Regents.

+KCKCC has its own police force, the Kansas City Kansas Community College Police, which was established to protect KCKCC community and property.

 History

 Kansas City Kansas Community College was founded in 1923 as part of the Public School System of Kansas City, Kansas.
 In 1965, in accordance with legislation governing two-year colleges in the State of Kansas, the name of the college changed to Kansas City Kansas Junior College.
 In 1979, legislative action created another name change for the two-year colleges in the state.
 The term "junior" was dropped from their names and replaced with "community"; at this time the college officially became known as Kansas City Kansas Community College.

 Buildings

 The main buildings of KCKCC are all dedicated to someone who was an important part of KCKCC's history.